 Times of chaos and challenge can be the most spiritually powerful… if we are brave enough to rest in their space of uncertainty.
-Pema Chödrön describes three ways to use our problems as the path to awakening and joy.
+Pema Chödrön describes three ways to use our problems as the path to awakening and joy: go to the places that scare you, use poison as medicine, and regard what arises as awakened energy.

 Sometimes late at night or on a long walk with a friend, we find ourselves discussing our ideas about how to live and how to act and what is important in life.
 If we’re studying Buddhism and practicing meditation, we might talk of no-self and emptiness, of patience and generosity, of loving-kindness and compassion.
 We might have just read something or heard some teachings that turned our usual way of seeing things upside down.
 We feel that we’ve just reconnected with a truth we’ve always known and that if we could just learn more about it, our life would be delightful and rich.